FAQs

 Identification will be needed in order to complete either a sale or a purchase.
 This is to comply with Money Laundering Regulations, which stipulate that we must obtain evidence of a client’s identity.
 We will need, for each owner of the property, a valid passport as well as a recent utility bill.

 If you believe, or have reasonable cause to believe, that your tenant has ceased to reside in the premises, you are entitled to change the locks without serving notice or getting a court order.
-We would always urge you to seek advice though, to avoid any potential claims for unlawful eviction.
+We would always urge you to seek legal advice though, to avoid any potential claims for unlawful eviction.